 Up-potting or transplanting large plants in compacted soil is not always possible.
 It is also not easy to use a plug or spike aerator in a landscape bed or container.
-While spike aerators are available as hand held tools with a long handle and spikes that rotate around a small wheel, it is necessary to take care around large surface roots of trees and shrub.
+While spike aerators are available as handheld tools with a long handle and spikes that rotate around a small wheel, it is necessary to take care around the large surface roots of trees and shrubs.

 Root damage can leave an already weak, struggling plant more vulnerable to pests and diseases.
 In containers or other tight locations of the garden, it may be necessary to hand drive a single spike to aerate compacted soil.
-Building raised landscape berms or digging planting holes 2-3 times the width of the plant’s root ball can also help prevent garden soil compaction.
+Building raised landscape berms or digging planting holes two to three times the width of the plant’s root ball can also help prevent garden soil compaction.

 Additionally, you can add earthworms to the soil in your garden beds or containers and allow them to do the work of aerating while adding organic matter of their own for nutrient uptake.